catspeed-cc/sd-webui-forge-docker/README.md

 The developers know their own project better than I - and I am a noob.
 They can integrate it into docker better, and try to cut waste out of the image, but of course all dependencies need to be baked into the image.
 Otherwise the images will not work, or it would have to fetch them inside the container _every time_ you wanted to `docker compose down`.
 I am happy to help, but mostly can sit and make my own mess in my repository :)

 Do not worry, I have _not_ loaded it with 1000's of models :P

+## Docker Image Build Warning (unsupported):

+These are mostly for my reference.
+If you wish to build the image they are here for you also.
+Just keep in mind this is unsupported and you are on your own.

+- `docker build -t myorganization/myrepository:mytag .` general build (will be cached)

+**_OR_**

+- `docker build --progress=plain --build-arg DUMMY=$(date +%s) -t myorganization/myrepository:mytag .` debug build - so you can debug the Dockerfile without caching certain elements

+That's it!
+As previously mentioned, there is no support for this from this point onwards.
+These were documented for @mooleshacat.

 # Forge Status